Marathon Man (film): "Why don't you just try acting?"

-Deleted violent scenes
+Deleted scenes

 Although the first preview of the movie was successful, the second one in San Francisco did not go well.
 The audience complained about all the violent scenes, so director John Schlesinger and editor Jim Clark chose to delete the following scenes and shots: the scene near the beginning of the film in which Doc fights two assassins who have killed his friend; the graphic and gory close-ups of Szell disemboweling Doc with his wrist blade; and both of the torture scenes, which were heavily cut.
 Graphic insert shots from the torture scenes, which were filmed by Clark, were removed.
 Some photos, such as original lobby cards and stills, show Szell torturing Babe longer with dental instruments in the first torture scene, and actual onscreen drilling of Babe's tooth in the second torture scene.